 Dr Marie Hill, the Chair of the Northern Ireland Branch of The BPS Division of Education and Child Psychology also called for the test to be scrapped.

 The Catholic Principals Association also oppose the test, saying it was “unbelievable” it would take place this year.
 Primary heads from 24 schools in north Down wrote an open letter saying, “we do not think that the normal academic tests should be carried out in these abnormal circumstances”.

 Many grammar schools have agreed to abandon the test.
 Five catholic grammar schools in County Down were the first to say they’d admit a comprehensive intake this year, using their secondary admission rules of faith and distance from school.
 Lagan College in Belfast has also said it will not use an 11-plus.
 The integrated (non-faith) secondary school usually admits 35% of pupils on the basis of a transfer test pass.
-There are now ten selective schools in Northern Ireland turning comprehensive this year.
+There are more schools declaring they will abandon selective admissions each week and we understand twelve schools in Northern Ireland are turning comprehensive this year.

 In England grammar schools are still considering how to manage selective admissions, and the fact grammar schools in Northern Ireland feel they can do without a test must put pressure on them to do the same.

 A statement from Kent County Council, who administer an 11-plus test for more than 14,000 children each year, says, “We are currently unable to tell you exactly how we will assess children for grammar school in the new academic year.
 We can confirm, however, that we will need some way to identify which children are eligible.
 Testing has the benefit of being available to the thousands of grammar school applicants we normally assess every year, however recently they have arrived in Kent and wherever they usually study, even if they are home educated, so it would be the most straightforward option if it is possible.”